 Given that all required information has been provided, this immediately completes a registration without delay.
-Also, the Department now provides an advanced search engine including subjects of lobbying, affiliated political action committees, affirmations, gifts and subjects of lobbying.
+Also, the Department now provides an advanced search engine that includes, affiliated political action committees, affirmations, gifts and subjects of lobbying.

 Administration

 Responsibility for administration and enforcement of Act 134 is assigned to three state agencies and the Pennsylvania Disciplinary Board of the Supreme Court as follows: